-On the surface they both entail building a relationship with a prospect and bringing them through the sales cycle.
+On the surface, both concepts entail building a relationship with a prospect and bringing them through the sales cycle.

 What is demand generation?

-In practice, demand gen is a complex process aimed at a specific goal.
-Just like with inbound marketing, demand gen begins with understanding who your buyers are and where they exist online.
+Just as with other marketing tactics, demand gen begins with understanding who your buyers are and where they exist online.
 You want to know what problems and pain points they have, and how your company can help solve them.

 What is lead generation?

 For example, you might be looking to generate more business for a particular service your business offers.

-To build awareness of that piece of gated content, you can boost your reach by running paid ads promoting it to your target audience.
-This would be a basic example of lead generation.
+To build awareness of that piece of gated content, you can place calls-to-action throughout your site or on other pieces of content, or boost your reach by running paid ads promoting it to your target audience on social media.

 How do demand gen and lead gen complement each other?

 The series itself is designed to show your expertise and therefore let that viewer know you can help them.
 Now you’ve attracted them to your brand and started to build trust.
+They become a subscriber.

 If you notice, you haven’t yet asked for contact information.

-Within the pages you’re leading them to from YouTube, you can start to include calls to action for things like gated content where the information is more exclusive, detailed, and valuable.
+Within the pages you’re leading them to from YouTube, you can start to include calls-to-action for things like gated content where the information is more exclusive, detailed, and valuable.